- ADA Housing Accommodation Request Deadline:

 Non-Smoking Residence Halls

 All CMC residence halls are smoke-free; this includes smoke generated by e-cigarettes and vaporizers.
 Students and their guests may not smoke in any part of the residence hall, including individual rooms.

 Substance-Free Residence Hall (Stark)

 ADA Housing Accommodation

-Students in need of a housing accommodation for medical or therapeutic reasons should provide documentation to the Dean of Students Office by Monday, March 19 at 12:00 p.m. by email to Jess Neilson by fax (909.621.8495) or by email to Jess Neilson, Assistant Dean of Student Health, Wellness, and Case Management (firstname.lastname@example.org).
-Documentation must provide the medical or therapeutic rationale as to why it is a medical necessity for a student to have a certain room type, be on signed letterhead from an appropriate treating provider, and cannot be from a relative.
+Students in need of a housing accommodation for medical reasons should provide documentation to the Dean of Students Office by Monday, March 19 at 12:00 p.m. by email to Jess Neilson by fax (909.621.8495) or by email to Jess Neilson (firstname.lastname@example.org), Assistant Dean of Students for Health, Wellness, and Case Management.
+Documentation must provide the medical rationale as to why it is a medical necessity for a student to have a certain room type, be on signed letterhead from an appropriate and ongoing treating provider, and cannot be from a relative (see Documentation Guidelines).
 Students must renew their housing accommodation with updated documentation every spring in advance of Room Draw.
-After documentation has been reviewed and approved, students must meet with Residential Life staff to discuss housing options.
-For more information about accommodations and documentation, please refer to the Disability Support Services web site.
+After documentation has been reviewed, if approved, students must meet with the Residential Life staff to discuss housing options.
+For more information about accommodations and documentation, please refer to the Disability Support Services website.

 Animal Allergies & Phobias